 - computer with high speed internet access

-- also require a newer smart phone (check individual job descriptions for more info)
+- a newer smart phone (check individual job descriptions for more info)

 - excellent research skills

-- very familiar with current events and pop culture
+- familiarity with current events and pop culture

-- active daily user of search engines, particularly Google, gmail, Google+, and more
+- to be an active daily user of search engines, particularly Google, gmail, Google+, and more

 - some require a college degree